Document Graph for Neural Machine Translation: Experiments

 \paragraph{Settings}

 We incorporate the proposed approach into the widely used context-agnostic framework~\textsc{Transformer}~\citep{vaswani2017attention} on \textsc{Fairseq} toolkit~\cite{ott2019fairseq}.
-The proposed approach is trained on a two-stage training method following the previous works in document-level translation~\citep{zhang-etal-2018-improving,miculicich-etal-2018-document,voita2019good,vaswani2017attention}.
-In the first stages, we train the conventional context-agnostic~\textsc{Transformer} models with \textsc{BASE} settings, which sets the number of layers to 6 and hidden size to 512.
-For the IWSLT and Opensubtitle benchmarks, we training the context-agnostic model with 0.2 dropout.
+The model are trained on V100 GPU.
+The conventional context-agnostic~\textsc{Transformer} models are trained with \textsc{BASE} settings.
+For the IWSLT and Opensubtitle benchmarks, we train the context-agnostic model with 0.2 dropout.
 The learning rate is set to 0.0007 with 4k warm-up steps.
-In the second stage, the document-level models are first initialized by the parameters of the models pre-trained in the first stage.
-Then, we only train the document-level model parameters with one-tenth learning rate by fixing the learned parameters in the first stage.

-In the training step, we set the batch size in the first stage referring to the previous works and a half in second stage.
-For En-Fr and Zh-En , each mini-batch contains approximately 24K words.
-For En-Ru and En-De, each mini-batch contains approximately 16k and 32k tokens, respectively.
-We set the dropout of the document graph encoder of source and target side to 0.2 and 0.2, respectively.
-For the layers of the document graph encoder, we set it to 2 which is based on the experiment results in Table~\ref{tab:layer}.
-For the decoder, we share the parameters of two $\mathrm{CrossAtt}$ mechanism.
+We set the dropout of the document graph encoder to 0.2, which tuned on validation set.
+We use approximately 16,000 tokens in a mini-batch for En-Fr, Zh-En, En-Ru, and 32,000 for En--De.

 In decoding, the beam size is set to 4.
-Following the setting of previous work~\citep{zhang-etal-2018-improving,miculicich-etal-2018-document,voita2019good}, we set the hyper-parameter $\alpha$ of length penalty ~\cite{wu2016google} to 0.6 for En--Fr, En--De, 0.5 for En-Ru and 1 for Zh--En.
+Following the setting of previous work~\citep{zhang-etal-2018-improving,miculicich-etal-2018-document,voita2019good}, we set the hyper-parameter $\alpha$ of length penalty to 0.6 for En--Fr, En--De, 0.5 for En-Ru and 1 for Zh--En.

-\paragraph{Construction of Target Graph} For the target graph, we use the pseudo data to construct the document graph.
-As our models are trained on two-stage, we use the context-agnostic model at the first stage to generate the pseudo target data from the source data.
-And then we serve these translations as the target document to construct our target document graph.
-For consistency, we generate the target graph for the training step and inference step in the same way.